December Q&A: Inventory Management Is a Question of Balance

-Most of us believe we are smarter than the computer programs.
-Some of us really do have great insight on inventory management, but numbers never lie.
+Most of us believe we are smarter than computer programs.
+Some of us really do have great insight into inventory management, but numbers never lie.

 To avoid this, use the same valuation process each and every time, versus picking different processes and tools to get the answer you’re hoping for.